You can't roll back to a system you already changed

 Decommissioning the old system tests the discipline.
 The new system looks good, the old one consumes resources, and pressure to decommission grows daily.
 Infrastructure bills are visible.
 Operational burden is real.
 It feels done.

 Some patterns can't be enumerated in advance: annual regulatory loads, partner integration batches, and failure modes that only appear during regional outages.
 The observation window catches some.
 The rest are a judgment call: how much residual risk justifies the ongoing infrastructure cost.
 No migration reaches zero unknowns.
 The enumerable patterns get mechanical exit criteria.
-The residual risk gets a pre-agreed threshold.
+The residual risk is set to a pre-agreed threshold.